-We were surprised to know that not all these myths were the result of over imaginative minds.
-There may be some truth to (some of) them after all!
+We were surprised to know that not all these myths were the result of some over-imaginative minds.
+There may be some truth to (some of) them after all.

-Here then, are 16 pregnancy myths in Singapore, and the truth, finally revealed!
+Here then, are 17 pregnancy myths in Singapore that you need to know about and the facts finally revealed.

 “There’s some truth in it.
 It may be able to improve blood flow, to the ovaries, to the uterus, to the uteral lining.
-In fact there are some centres in Singapore that make use of acupuncture to go hand in hand with IVF cycles, as a combination.”
+In fact, there are some centres in Singapore that make use of acupuncture to go hand in hand with IVF cycles, as a combination,” says Dr Watt.

-“There may be some truth in it…it may not be a direct impact though.
+“There may be some truth in it.
+It may not be a direct impact though.
 High stress may affect ovulation, and affect the hormones.
-High stress may make couples less interested in sex and even affect performance.”
+It may make couples less interested in sex and even affect performance.”

 “You can’t take this at face value.
-Different people may feel frisky at different times (laughs).
-Theoretically speaking, some people do feel friskier during ovulation time, and that may of course increase the chances of pregnancy.”
+Different people may feel frisky at different times.
+Theoretically speaking, some people do feel friskier during ovulation time and that may increase the chances of pregnancy.”

 “Apparently, during an orgasm, there is some sort of contraction, leading to greater sucking up of semen and sperm, leading to greater sperm/semen retention.”